 As Croatia follows European Central Bank policy, future developments like the ECB Digital Euro project may reshape payment infrastructure for newly established companies.

-Establishment of a Company in Croatia: Registration Channel
+Company formation in Croatia: Registration Channel

 1) START (One-Stop Shop)

-START system is the most streamlined route for locals.
+Start a Croatian company online by START system is the most streamlined route for locals.

 - Who it’s for: Croatian citizens